ac3lab/ac3lab.github.io/_posts/2024-01-10-post_running_model.md

 Introducing

 <p align="justify">
 As I already knew my data because the EDA I had done, the first step was to train the model.
-My goal was to find patterns in my runs, and once I found these patterns, I wanted to segment them in groups with different characteristics, so that, with each new run, I could identify which of these groups it would be included in.
+My goal was to find patterns in my runs, and once I found these patterns, I wanted to segment them in groups with different characteristics, so that, with each new run, I could identify which of these groups it would be included in.<br>

 There are many clustering algorithms, and like any other machine learning problem, there isn't the best approach.
-To simplify the selection process, in addition to experimentation, we must take in consideration some factors, as the characteristics of the clusters, the features of the dataset, and possible outliers.
+To simplify the selection process, in addition to experimentation, we must take in consideration some factors, as the characteristics of the clusters, the features of the dataset, and possible outliers.<br>

 In this case, I was familiar with my data in space and believed that one of the famous clustering algorithm could work well: [K-Means](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html).
 Without going in too much details, K-Means is an algorithm that groups data in k clusters with same variance, minimizing inertia (sum of squared distances of samples to the nearest cluster center).
-However, like any other algorithm, it also has its limitations, and we need understand them in the evaluation process.
+However, like any other algorithm, it also has its limitations, and we need understand them in the evaluation process.<br>

 In short, the algorithm begins randomly generating k centroids (central points of clusters), to which each record is assigned based on the centroid with the smallest distance (forming a cluster).
 After that, the model calculates the average values of the points in each cluster and uses this value to reposition the centroids.
 This process is repeated until the positions of the centroids converge or a specified stopping criterion is met.
 In other words, as I wrote above, the goal of this task is to choose centroids that the inertia is minimized.
 It's important to note that as the initialization step is random (a non-deterministic algorithm), we should to execute multiple initializations with different centroid seeds to find the best result.
 </p>